 Reef Catchments are collaborating with the Department of Natural Resources and Mines and Department of Agriculture, Fisheries and Forestry on the project, which aims to better understand movement patterns of the targeted species within the river systems and out to sea, as well as how river flow, instream barriers and habitat quality affect fish movement.

 If you catch a tagged fish, please return to the point of capture, call SUNTAG on 1800 077 001, and advise them of the tag number, species, recapture location, date and length.
-More information and photos of target species here.
+Here is more information and photos of the target species.

 - Department of Natural Resources and Mines – Water Services